 Voxtell charges taxes and fees associated with providing telephony services.
 This section goes over items that you may see on your billing statement.

-This is used to recover contributions Dialpad Communications is required to make to the federal Universal Service Fund, which is used to promote the access to telecommunications services at reasonable rates for those living in rural and high-cost areas, income-eligible consumers, rural health care facilities, and schools and libraries.
-Dialpad Communications is permitted, but not required, to recover these costs from its customers.
-The Federal Communications Commission (FCC) sets the applicable USF rate on a quarterly basis and is subject to change.
-Learn more here.
+This is used to recover contributions Voxtell is required to make to the federal Universal Service Fund, which is used to promote access to telecommunications services at reasonable rates for those living in rural and high-cost areas, income-eligible consumers, rural health care facilities, and schools and libraries.
+Voxtell is permitted, but not required, to recover these costs from its customers.
+The Federal Communications Commission (FCC) sets the applicable USF rate every quarter, which is subject to change.
+You can learn more here.

-The Compliance and Administrative Cost Recovery Fee (“CRF”) is a fee that Dialpad charges in order to recover the various costs and expenses that it incurs in connection with:
+The Compliance and Administrative Cost Recovery Fee (“CRF”) is a fee that Voxtell charges to recover the various costs and expenses that it incurs in connection with:

 Items under this section are taxes and surcharges levied by the state, local, or municipal governments.